SAML-Toolkits/php-saml/README.md

    (if different than common ports).
  * `getSelfURLNoQuery` - Returns the URL of the current host + current view.
  * `getSelfURL` - Returns the URL of the current host + current view + query.
- * `generateUniqueID` - Generates an unique string (used for example as ID for assertions).
+ * `generateUniqueID` - Generates a unique string (used for example as ID for assertions).
  * `parseTime2SAML` - Converts a UNIX timestamp to SAML2 timestamp on the
    form `yyyy-mm-ddThh:mm:ss(\.s+)?Z`.